 - Wear protective gloves when cleaning, washing up or gardening

 - Do not use the nails as tools treat them as jewels

-- Always apply base coat before polishing to prevent staining
+- Always apply a base coat before polishing to prevent staining

-- Avoid filing the nails, leave to the professional
+- Avoid filing the nails, leave them to a professional

 - Push back cuticles once a week